 Repeatability: This course may not be repeated for additional credits.

 ENGR 2011.
-Engineering Analysis & Applications.
+Engineering Analysis and Applications.
 3 Credit Hours.

 This course introduces applications of linear algebra for solving engineering problems from theoretical, analytical, and computer-based perspectives.
 Topics include linear matrix equations with engineering applications, vector and matrix operations, rank and determinant, matrix inversion, linear independence, eigenvalues and eigenvectors, rectangular and polar representations of complex numbers, and complex number algebra.
 Engineering applications of various concepts are emphasized.
 Modern appropriate software tools will be utilized to aid in solving these mathematical problems.